-- Showcase professional achievements on an e-portfolio that displays your professional achievement badge.
+- Showcase professional achievements on an e-portfolio that displays professional achievements.

-- Gain recognition for professional achievement on leaderboards, awards, and receive exclusive opportunities to meet with industry executives and participate in events.
+- High performers receive exclusive opportunities to engage with industry executives, recruiter referrals, and to participate in events.

 - Use Reward points at the Points store to purchase swag.

-- e-portfolio: A web site that displays professional achievements that highlight your skills and body of work, the site is dynamic, updated frequently, and pushed to search engines.
+- e-portfolio: A web site that displays professional achievements that highlight skills and body of work, the site is dynamic, updated frequently, and pushed to search engines.

-- Professional Achievement (PRO) points: Earn PRO points for approved professional development activity (e.g., internships).
+- Professional Achievement (PRO) points: Earn PRO points for approved professional development activity (e.g., participating in competitions, internships).